min2ha/ukwa-site/content/target/26198/index.en.md

   "subject": "UK General Election 2015"
 }

-# Almr (The association of Licensed Multiple Retailers)

 ALMR is a network of entrepreneurial retailers and industry suppliers that champions the smaller independent companies that own and operate pubs, bars and casual dining restaurants in UK.